 Information on which tests are accepted and their grades can be found on the registry's website.

 Please note that you are able to submit your application before you have taken or passed your English Language test.
-If you are offered a place, one of the conditions will be that you pass a recognised course at the required level prior to starting the course in October.
+If you are offered a place, one of the conditions will be that you pass a recognised course at the higher level prior to starting the course.

 If I am accepted onto the course is there a reading list I should work through before I start?